yaelhayem/TDSADH18/docs/ABlurringOfBoundaries.md

 Mrs. Solomon, the project manager for Astor Terrace, said relatively inexpensive land prices - less than $20 a square foot for a 48,000-square- foot parcel - have allowed the construction of larger and somewhat less costly apartments at this site than could be built in more coveted areas of the Upper East Side.

-This is not to say that the apartments are inexpensive.
-In the tower, Mrs. Solomon said, prices will start at ''less than $300 a square foot.''
+This is not to say that the apartments are inexpensive.<sup><a href="#fn1" id="ref1">1</a></sup> In the tower, Mrs. Solomon said, prices will start at ''less than $300 a square foot.''
 That compares with $500 or more a square foot for housing in the most desirable areas of Manhattan and close to $400 a square foot for much of the Upper East Side.
 The three-story town houses, which are being constructed around an enclosed inner courtyard between 93d and 94th Streets, will cost more, although offering prices have not been set because the State Attorney General's office is still reviewing the prospectus.

 But on the basis of the apartment sizes in the tower - which range from 760-square-foot, one-bedroom units to 1,620-square-foot, three-bedroom units - prices could be expected to range from about $200,000 to $450,000.